 Did I mention that Lilacs were a popular subject for this blog in 2016?
 I am surrounded my vintage Lilacs in this neighborhood, many planted back in the late 30’s and early 40’s.
 Spring smells so sweet!
 Our climate must be ideal for them but I did find many other types of Lilacs and linked to them for many other types of climates.
 Just about anyone could grow lilacs!

 Now on to #1!
 What is rather interesting to me is when I first published this next post it had a rather dismal reception.
 I am not sure why but it had a lackluster performance and then out of the blue around January 2016 it started to gain ground.
 It was second only to the How to Paint a Rose Post which held the #1 most read post for a couple years.
 In March 2016 the Lilac posts shot to the top and stayed their until July when once again this post shot to #1 and stayed their through the Fall of 2016.

 Though it seems seasonal because of the Harvest sign topic it really is universal.
 So many would love to paint signs without having to use expensive stencils or popular cutting machines.
 I shared a post this year too on how to Use Microsoft Word to Create Wording for Signs.
 In that post I go step by step in Word and show you how to create wording with screenshots.

 So what is planned for 2017?
 Quite a bit actually.
 I have started a new website for pursuing more painting tutorials, it will either be a subscription website or a paid e-course site.
-That way I can provide more extensive, detailed online painting courses without you being bothered with ads.
+We shall see how things pan out.